jsteenkamp/about-me/README.md

 ## Summary

-An experienced and forward-thinking Principal Engineer with over a decade of experience in designing and building full-stack applications, with a strong focus on modern frontend technologies.
+An experienced and forward-thinking engineer with over a decade of experience in designing and building full-stack applications, with a strong focus on modern frontend technologies.
 Proven ability to lead and shape engineering practices, deliver complex solutions, and align technical strategy with business goals.
-Adept at full-stack development using React, Next.js, and TypeScript, with recent experience building AI-powered applications, agents, and automations.
+Adept at full-stack development using React, Next.js, TanStack, and TypeScript, with recent experience building AI-powered applications, agents, and automations.

 ## Experience